Durant, Harden lead Nets to 138-112 romp over Bulls

 TIP-INS

-Nets: Though Chicago has a similar mandate as New York, an exception allowed Irving to play.
+Nets: Though Chicago has a similar mandate as New York City, an exception allowed Irving to play.
 It applies to visiting professional and college athletes as well as non-resident performance artists. ...
 C Nic Claxton (left hamstring tightness) missed the game.

-Bulls: F Derrick Jones Jr. left with a right knee injury 36 seconds into the game.
+Bulls: Donovan had no update on F Derrick Jones Jr., who left with a right knee injury 36 seconds into the game.
 He twisted it pulling up near the Chicago basket and had to be helped to the back. ...
 G Alex Caruso missed his 10th straight game and fourth since entering the NBA’s COVID-19 protocol.
-He missed the first six of them because of a sprained left foot, and coach Billy Donovan does not expect him to play against Golden State on Friday.
+He missed the first six of them because of a sprained left foot, and Donovan does not expect him to play against Golden State on Friday.

 UP NEXT